 Dental bonding is a simple way to repair very minor damage to enamel, tooth structure, and the shape or alignment of your teeth.
-Bonding can often be used in place of veneers to fill small holes or make cosmetic repairs.
+Bonding can often be used in place of porcelain dental veneers to fill small holes or make cosmetic repairs.
 Dental bonding encompasses both the procedure and the soft, flexible paste material that’s used to repair minor dental issues.

 Why Use Dental Bonding?

-Dental bonding is often used as part of larger repairs, or it can be performed on its own to make all kinds of minor dental corrections.
+Dental bonding is often used as part of larger tooth repairs, or it can be performed on its own to make all kinds of minor dental corrections.
 The very versatile material has many uses, including the repair of:

 - Slightly crooked or misshapen teeth